moorepants/me41035/content/pages/index.rst

 students in Mechanical Engineering, Movement Sciences, Sport Sciences, and other related MSc programs.
 The course is organized as a two-week intensive course and comprises lectures, demonstrations, practicals, hands-on research, and a final field test.
-The course will be taught by staff from the six participating universities.
+The course is taught by various experts from different scientific domains.

 The course is organized around a basic theme relevant for sports engineering and this year's theme will be "maximizing cycling performance".
 During the